What are standard drinks? Why is knowing about them important?

 - Surgeon General’s Office.

-- National Council of Alcoholism and Drug Dependence (NCADD).
+- Nat Coun of Alcoholism and Drug Depend (NCADD).

 - Mothers Against Drunk Driving (MADD).